RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 <br>
 The OA homepage introduces the business and website.
 The ethos of only buying and selling analog formats is outlined.
 A short introduction to St. Nicholas Market (St. Nick's) is also given.
-Images show collections of records (taken by me at Wanted Records).
+Images show collections of records taken by me at Wanted Records.
 An image of St. Nick's is an uncredited one from the web.
 An information paragraph provides a guide to each page and a pagination set provides easy access to those pages.

 ### Listings